Aimée Crocker: Life in New York

-Crocker's crowning achievement as “Entertainer of Entertainers,” which received press all over the world, would be “The Dance of All Nations.”
-The program that evening featured the very frank “Salome” dance, the curious Vienna Viggle, and the “cannibal” dancer Dogmeena, whose costume consisted of coconut oil and a red sash, and who enthusiastically danced in La Danse des Igorrotes.
-Crocker, appearing in pearls “that would clothe a baby and ransom a king,” delighted the company when she danced La Madrilena, an Argentine tango (then denounced and forbidden by the Catholic Church) with one of her most recent admirers.
-A little later, with a twelve-foot snake twined round her neck, she appeared in La Danse de Cobra.
-When her guests backed away from the snake's emerald eyes and darting tongue, she exclaimed, “It's as gentle as a powder puff."
+One of Crocker's most widely publicized events was "The Dance of All Nations."
+The evening's program included a "Salome" dance, the Vienna Viggle, and a performer named Dogmeena, who wore coconut oil and a red sash to perform La Danse des Igorrotes.
+Crocker performed La Madrilena, an Argentine tango that was banned by the Catholic Church at the time, with a dance partner while wearing a large pearl costume.
+Later in the program, she performed La Danse de Cobra with a twelve-foot snake wrapped around her neck, telling hesitant guests that the animal was gentle.

 Because of her frenetic and lascivious lifestyle, Crocker was shunned by much of New York society including some members of her extended family.
 The public, however, was mesmerized by her.
 The Philadelphia Inquirer named her "The Most Fascinating Woman of Her Age" and "The Queen of Bohemia."
 The Bohemian set in New York worshiped her.
 They were spellbound by the adventurous stories of the well-traveled heiress.
 They were impressed by her bevy of young male admirers.
 They were inspired by the guest lists at her gatherings, which were brimming with both illustrious and infamous merrymakers.
 She sometimes co-hosted events with Bohemian artist friend Edmund Russell, a well-known "Delsartean" lifestyle coach, an actor, an apostle of Madame Helena Blavatsky, and Aimée Crocker's portrait painter.